taciturnaxolotl/cachet/README.md

 ## What's this?

 Cachet is a cache / proxy for profile pictures and emojis on the hackclub slack!
 I made it because calling the slack api every time you want a profile image or emoji is expensive and annoying.
 Now you can just call the cachet api and get a link to the image or emoji you want!
 Best of all we are just linking to slack's cdn so it doesn't cost me much of anything (besides db space) to run!

+I also built an analytics dashboard that shows request patterns over time and latency graphs with logarithmic scaling (because some requests hit 1000ms+ and that was making the normal latency invisible).
+The dashboard loads progressively to avoid the analytics queries blocking the UI.

 ## How do I use it?